Tax Consequences for Home Business Offices

-Prior to 2002, the rules were tougher if you used part of your residence for business purposes and then sold your home.
-Yes, the law allows an exclusion — an escape from taxes — of profit from the sale of a principal residence.
+The law allows an exclusion—an escape from taxes—on profit from the sale of a principal residence.
 The exclusion amount is as much as $250,000 for single persons and married couples who file separate returns and $500,000 for married couples who file joint returns.
 However, if you use a portion of your home as a dedicated home office space, it could complicate your exclusion eligibility.
 It all depends on how your home office affected your tax returns in recent years.

 Residence vs. Business Treatment Under Changing Tax Law

 Before 2002, the rules were tougher if you used part of your residence for business purposes and then sold your home.
 In effect, the IRS treated this kind of sale as if you had sold two pieces of property: one a residence and the other business real estate.
 Consequently, you had to make separate calculations for the residence and business profits, dividing the selling price, selling expenses, and cost basis between the residence and business parts.

-The IRS scrapped the old rules and replaced them with new ones that do away with an allocation between residence and business.
-The sale is a single transaction as long as the home office and the residential part is both within a single dwelling — a “dwelling unit,” as agency regulations put it.
-Accordingly, someone like you can exclude the entire profit, despite using part of the home for business.
+The IRS has since scrapped those rules and replaced them with new ones that no longer distinguish between a residence and business.
+The sale is a single transaction, as long as the home office and the residential part are both within a single dwelling—a “dwelling unit,” as agency regulations put it.
+Accordingly, you can exclude the entire profit, despite using part of the home for business.

-This break is subject to a “recapture” restriction designed to prevent a double benefit.
+Your tax break is subject to a “recapture” restriction, which is designed to prevent a double benefit.
 You forfeit any exclusion for the part of the profit equal to any depreciation deductions allowed or allowable on the home office after May 1997.
 Instead, you pay taxes on that part.
-Allowed or allowable means what you claimed previously or if you claimed less than you could have claimed, the amount that you could have claimed.
-In this regard, the new rules do not differ from what the old rules obliged you to do.
+Allowed or allowable means what you claimed previously or—if you claimed less than you could have claimed—then the allowable amount is what you could have claimed.